July 9, 2014

 Let’s take this question: “Should I vote in the national election?”
 At the sort of “level one” of reasoning, you think, “Yes, I should vote to put a better candidate in office.”
 That clearly makes sense.

 Then you reflect some more: “But, my vote is extremely unlikely to make a difference.
 I should not vote, but put my time to better use.”

-(These examples are meant to illustrate the general idea; it’s not so much I want a big discussion as to these particular examples, they’re kind of complicated.
+(These examples are meant to illustrate the general idea.
+It’s not so much I want a big discussion as to these particular examples; they’re complicated.
 But I think they will serve to illustrate the general phenomenon.)

-So here we have gone from “Yes, we should vote,” making a plan to get to the polling booth, etc. And then, with the consideration number two, “No, I should not vote.
+So here we have gone from “Yes, we should vote,” making a plan to get to the polling booth, etc. And then, with the consideration number two, we switch to “No, I should not vote.
 I should do something completely different.”

 Then you think, “Well, although it’s unlikely that my vote will make a difference, the stakes are very high: millions of lives are affected by the president.
 So even if the chance that my vote will be decisive is one in several million, the expected benefit is still large enough to be worth a trip to the polling station.”
-So I just went back to the television, turned on the football game, and now it turns out I should vote, so we have a reversed direction.
+I'd just went back to the television and turned on the football game, but now it turns out I should vote, so we have a reversed direction.

 Then you continue to think, “Well, if the election is not close, then my vote will make no difference.
 If the election is close, then approximately half of the votes will be for the wrong candidate, implying either that the candidates are exactly or almost exactly of the same merit, so it doesn’t really matter who wins, or typical voters’ judgment of the candidates’ merits is extremely unreliable, and carries almost no signal, so I should not bother to vote.”